Green Homes Grant

 Get up to £5,000 in Government vouchers for insulation and double glazing

 Homeowners in England can get up to £5,000 in vouchers to make their homes more energy efficient under the Government's Green Homes Grant scheme.
 This can help pay for insulation, double glazing and more.
-When it first launched in September, there was a tight six-month deadline to get any work done, but it has recently been extended until 31 March 2022.
+When it first launched in September, there was a tight six-month deadline to get any work done, but it has since been extended until 31 March 2022.
 We've full details below.

 Switch energy to save £100+/year.
 The Green Homes Grant can help improve your home's energy efficiency, and help you save on your heating bill, but the best way to cut costs is to switch energy supplier via our Cheap Energy Club.
 You can also see what other grants are available in our Housing & Energy Grants guide.